aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_addintegereliminationrows.rst

 .. note::

-    -  If the GMP is not integer then this procedure will fail.

     -  Rows and columns added before for *elimNo* will be deleted first.

     -  If the GMP contains only binary variables then only one row will be